psusecurity/psusecurity.github.io/README.md

 ## Submission

 Please send one email that contains all the submissions of challenges to <s2istnsa@gmail.com>.
 Make sure that you write all the submissions in one email.
-We will only take **the last email** before the deadline of submission.
+We will only take **the last email** from each team before the deadline of submission.
+Please use the same email that you used for registration to send your submission.
+We will only consider emails that have submissions for all challenges; **incomplete emails will be ignored.**

 ## Tips